John Larkin (author): Life and career

 Larkin was born in the mining town of Maltby, then in the West Riding of Yorkshire (now South Yorkshire), England.
 His mother, Pat, was also from Maltby and his father Brendan is originally from Ireland.
 The family emigrated to Australia in the late 1960s landing in Sydney on Christmas Eve 1969.
 John is the middle child of three.
 He has an older sister Trish and a younger brother Paul who currently lives in Western Australia, although John currently lives in New South Wales.
 Larkin attended Toongabbie Public School and Pendle Hill High School.
 He studied English literature at Macquarie University, and graduated with a Bachelor of Arts, a Bachelor of Education and a master's degree in creative writing.
 He is now still writing books and also teaches at schools such as Knox Grammar Preparatory School, Abbotsleigh, and Ravenswood School for Girls, being a popular figure among students.
-Larkin has a daughter named Chantelle, who is currently a doctor working at Westmead Hospital.
-He also has a son, Damian, who is a lifeguard, firefighter, and in the army reserves.